 The history of National Bikini Day traces back to its origins in France post-World War II.
 First introduced by French designer Louis Réard on July 5, 1946, the bikini was initially considered scandalous due to its revealing nature.
-However, over time, it has become a symbol of popular culture and fashion, embraced by people of all ages, shapes and sizes.
+Over time, it has become a symbol of popular culture and fashion, embraced by people of all ages, shapes and sizes.
 In the United Kingdom, bikinis have been an enduring presence in beach and swim fashion, with British women donning the two-piece swimwear since the 1950s.
-Iconic British figures such as Bond girls, Ursula Andress and Halle Berry, have further added to the bikini's popularity and broad appeal.
+Iconic British figures such as Bond girls, Ursula Andress and Halle Berry, have further added to the bikini's popularity and appeal.

 National Bikini Day References and Related Siteswww.history.com: History Bikinis